SydneyCardew/Bandy_Words_2/README.md

 #### A program by Sydney Cardew

-Bandy words is a CLI program for generating outrageous names, album titles, song titles and genres for fictious bands, using a hand-crafted and curated set of rules and vocabulary, built in Python.
+Bandy words is a CLI program for generating interesting, amusing (and occasionally outrageous) names, album titles, song titles and genres for fictious bands, using a hand-crafted and curated set of rules and vocabulary, built in Python.
 It is a reconstruction of one of the first pieces of software I ever wrote, reworked from the ground up with a much better understanding of basic programming principles and technologies.

+With the default configuration options, the current version of Bandy Words is capable of generating 1,052,684,849 unique strings.

 ---